How Digital Game-Based Learning Improves Student SuccessAll Posts

 DGBL and Prodigy

-Prodigy is a mathematical DGBL platform currently used by over 50 million students and 1.5 million teachers around the world.
+Prodigy Math Game is a DGBL platform currently used by over 50 million students and 1.5 million teachers around the world.
 It was founded on the principle of helping every student around the world love learning.

 This DGBL platform falls under the category of a serious game with video game features.
 It addresses all forms of engagement and keeps kids motivated to practice math.

 Prodigy offers an abundance of tools to help educators at all levels:

 Even with all these tools available, we recommend using the software in tandem with an excellent teacher who has a deep knowledge of content, pedagogy and the technology at hand to enjoy the full benefits DGBL has to offer.

 Children love playing games - whether board games, card games, outdoor games, or digital games.

 Combining games with education in the form of game-based learning or digital game-based learning is a proven positive factor in improving engagement, motivation, and overall educational achievement.

 While more research still needs to be done on DGBL to ensure best practices in the classroom, the teaching strategy is growing in popularity as it continues to help students in school — especially in math!

 Technology and DGBL can let teachers enhance lessons to help every child succeed in their education.